 An eye examination should be part of everyone’s normal health routine.
 Most people should have their eyes examined every two years.
 We are able to check out other general health issues during an eye examination and give advice.

-We have enormous clinical experience and Tracey Kingston White has been a qualified optometrist for nearly 30 years and keeps up-to-date with regular ongoing training.
-Over the last 8 years we have looked after thousands of customer's eyes.
+We have enormous clinical experience and Tracey Kingston White has been a qualified optometrist for over 30 years and keeps up-to-date with regular ongoing training.
+Over the last 10+ years we have looked after thousands of customer's eyes.

 More Frequent Exams